nadult/fwk_enum/readme.md

 ## fwk::enum ?

-It's a header-only C++14 library with an improved enum class.
+It's a header-only C++17 library with an improved enum class.
 Features:

 - ability to iterate over, enumerate in a range-for and count all elements
 - type-safe bitwise operations support without any additional code
 - conversion to / from strings (const char*)
 - no weirdness, you can use it just like you would use enum class
-- VERY lightweight: less than 250 lines of code in a single file
+- VERY lightweight: less than 300 lines of code in a single header file
 - decent compilation speed and low runtime overhead
-- depends only on boost (preprocessor & optional)
 - enums safe to use in switches (assuming decent compiler)
+- no dependencies

 For more goodness (including EnumMap) have a look at libfwk:
 [https://github.com/nadult/libfwk](https://github.com/nadult/libfwk)

 ## Requirements
-- compiler with C++14 support
+- compiler with C++17 support (Clang 4 or GCC 7.1)
-- boost

 ## Limitations
 - you cannot specify custom values for each enum